-According to our research, we find green cabbage leaves make the best choice.
+However, if you do insist on making fresh dolmas then based to our research, we find green cabbage leaves to be the best choice.

 Swiss chard and collard greens come at a close second but with some challenges in terms of size and you will not be able to make as many dolmades out of a single bunch as you would be able to with cabbage.

-Other leaf alternatives such as kale may work but don’t come close to the cabbage and swiss chard for taste and texture.
+Another grape leaf substitute such as kale may work but don’t come close to the cabbage and swiss chard dolmas for taste and texture.

 Read on to find out how we came to these conclusions and hopefully they will help you to find an alternative that best suits your needs.